 Although it’s very likely to be a different experience in many ways, one of the things that has some gamers a lot more excited about the next GTA installment than past ones is the success, scope, and sheer detail poured into Red Dead Redemption 2.

-Now, we don’t expect to be fixing guns and skinning animals in real time in GTA VI, but if it has even a little bit of that focus on immersion, we might be looking at one of the greatest open-world modern games of all time.
+Now, we don’t expect to be fixing guns and skinning animals in real-time in GTA VI, but if it has even a little bit of that focus on immersion, we might be looking at one of the greatest open-world modern games ever.

 Add to that the focus on excellent writing and dynamic relationships that RDR 2 brought, and Rockstar could knock it out of the park beyond imagination.